vikaschenny/rewrite-migrate-java/README.md

 The Java module system was introduced in Java 9 and provides a higher-level abstraction for grouping a set of Java packages and resources along with additional metadata.
-The metadata is used to identify what services the module offers, what dependencies the module requires, and provides a mechanism for explicitly defining which module classes are “visible” to Java classes that are external to the module.
+The metadata is used to identify what services the module offers, what dependencies the module requires, and provides a mechanism for explicitly defining which module classes are "visible" to Java classes that are external to the module.

 The module system provides strong encapsulation and the core Java libraries, starting with Java 9, have been designed to use the module specification.
 The rules of the module system, if strictly enforced, introduce breaking changes to